 Most updated tax statements will be issued at the end of February.
 However, clients holding Unit Investment Trusts (UITs) or Real Estate Mortgage Investment Conduits (REMICs) generally receive updated statements in mid-March when the information for those investments becomes available.
 Updated statements for some February corrections may be issued in mid-March for accounts at risk of multiple revisions.
 Any revisions received after the beginning of March will result in subsequent corrections.

-A common reason for an updated Form 1099-DIV is an income reclassification where an issuer changes the tax classification of the dividend payments for an investment you own after your tax statements have been issued.
+A common reason for an updated Form 1099-DIV is an income reclassification where an issuer changes the tax classification of distributions for an investment you own after your tax statements have been issued.
 For example, a qualified dividend changing to an ordinary dividend would be considered income reclassification.

-Issuers of Real Estate Investment Trusts (REITs) as well as Unit Investment Trusts (UITs), Exchange Traded Funds (ETFs) and mutual funds investing in REITs are most likely to change the tax classification of dividend payments after the original tax statements have been issued.
-If you own Ameriprise brokerage or managed accounts and/or mutual funds that hold these types of investments, you are more likely to receive updated tax statements resulting from income reclassifications.
+Issuers of Real Estate Investment Trusts (REITs) as well as Unit Investment Trusts (UITs), Exchange Traded Funds (ETFs) and mutual funds investing in REITs are most likely to change the tax classification of distributions after the original tax statements have been issued.
+If you own these types of investments, you are more likely to receive updated tax statements resulting from income reclassifications.
 Most reclassifications occur in February and March, although updates can occur at any time during the year.